 Typically as I wear out a barrel I’ll see it shoot fine, fine, fine, start to open up, plateau, fine at plateau, open up more, open up more, open up more and it’s all downhill from there.
 After the plateau if it doesn’t quickly plateau again it’s getting there and it’s time to start planning my next pipe.
 I’ve already started planning my next pipe, a 6XC to match an identical one we’ll put on Coach’s gun.
 Nonetheless, this barrel is still good.
 Question is, for how long?

 I know from prior experience that I get a little longer barrel life from the polygonal rifling that CRA uses.
-I’ve not burned out enough to get a useful statistical value for how much longer but I can speculate.
-Right now, given the throat wear and grouping we’re getting on Coach’s existing 6XC; which is at 1500 rounds so far, and the expected life of that Shilen barrel being around 2200-2300 rounds, I’m estimating; and trying to be extremely conservative in that estimation, that I’ll make it to 1800 rounds or further before this pipe is really done for match work.
+I’ve not burned out enough of their barrels to get a useful statistical value for how much longer but I can speculate based on the limited data I do have.
+Right now, given the throat wear and grouping we’re getting on Coach’s existing 6XC; which is at 1500 rounds so far, and the expected life of that Shilen barrel being around 2200-2300 rounds, I’m estimating; and trying to be extremely conservative in that estimation, that I’ll make it to 1800 rounds or further before this .243AI pipe is really done for match work.
+(See update below).

 That’s almost 40% longer barrel life than I initially anticipated, if it gets there.
-We knew that the HBN coating on the bullets would help barrel life so I’m confident it’ll get to 1500.
+We knew that the HBN coating on the bullets would help barrel life but probably only marginally so I’m confident it’ll get to 1500rds.
 We knew the CRA polygonal rifling means no sharp edges for the burning powder plasma to ablate would help too.
 We knew the Ackley shoulder angle would keep the flame vertex inside the case neck and that that would help too.

 It’s just with all those things helping, we have no idea where this train is going to stop.
 If I go on throat erosion alone, calculating how far until the boat tail is up inside the case neck, then I’m looking at almost 3000 rounds of barrel life.
 That’d be 230% of anticipated barrel life and I just don’t see that as being realistic given the amount of powder being burned and the rapidity with which I shoot in matches.
 I’ll get that barrel pretty hot sometimes.